How to Start a Cake Business from Home

 - Twitter: Set up a Twitter account for your brand and use it to promote your products.
 You shouldn't just broadcast sales messages though.
 Use the opportunity to share baking tips, recipes, photos, baking equipment reviews and anything else you can think of.

 - YouTube: Set up a YouTube channel for your Mums Bake Cakes shop.
 YouTube is the second largest search engine in the world and is a huge source of traffic for many bakers.
-Use your YouTube channel to demonstrate your culinary skills and offer baking tips and you'll likely see a lot more orders as a result.
+Use your YouTube channel to demonstrate your culinary skills and offer baking tips and you'll likely see a lot more online cake orders as a result.

 - Business cards: Get a few business cards printed with the details of your Mums Bake Cakes shop on them and hand them out whenever possible.
 It might be old school, but it's still an effective way to generate awareness.